rlucioni/recipes/recipes/popcorn.md

 ## Instructions

-1. In a large steel bowl, combine oil, popcorn, and salt to make a slurry.
+1. In a pot, add oil and 2 popcorn kernels.
+Cover and cook on medium heat until one of the kernels pops.
-2. Cover bowl with foil and poke several small holes to let steam escape.
+2. Take off the heat and add rest of popcorn.
+Cover and wait 30 seconds.
-3. Keep the bowl moving over medium heat until popping stops.
+3. Put back on medium heat with lid ajar and cook until popping subsides.
-4. Scrape down and stir in any salt on the sides of the bowl.
-Mix in herbs and butter.
+4. Sprinkle over salt and herbed butter (optional) and shake to coat popcorn evenly.